 Overall, the WCS is a rather healthy breed although, on average, its ALC (ancestor loss coefficient) is low and its COI (inbreeding coefficient) is very high.
 It is essential to have certain tests like the ECVO eye test and the cardiology checkups done on a regular basis, not only once in a lifetime.

 As young dogs WCS tend to have sensitive eyes.
 Normally, they grow out of it within the first year but the owner should keep an eye on this (pun intended 🙂 ) since the dog could be suffering from distichiasis.
-If this is the case, the extra eyelashes which cause problems have to be removed.
+If this is the case, the extra eyelashes which cause problems will have to be removed.

 The Cocker Spaniel Database offers more information on diseases as well as pedigrees.
 The woman who takes care of it, Pien Bogers, does it all in her spare time on a voluntary basis.
 We think she is doing a great job!

 For us, testing our dogs means:

-– patella check
+– patella checks

 – regular checkups at the cardiologist